vyassuyog1/django-oidc/README.rst

 The configuration above is enough to use OIDC providers (OP) that support discovery and self client registration.
 In addition, you may want to use a specific OpenID Connect provider that is not auto-discoverable.
-This is done by adding items to the OIDC_CLIENTS dictionary.
+This is done by adding items to the OIDC_PROVIDERS dictionary.
 See full documentation for parameter names.

 For example, an Azure AD OP would be::